ShadowDraco/data-structures-and-algorithms/javascript/401-code-challenges/graphs/README.md

   - Arguments: none
   - Returns the total number of nodes in the graph
   - 0 if there are none
+- breadthFirst
+  - Arguments: root, callback
+  - Returns nothing
+  - Callback will mutate or log the data separately.

 ## Tests will prove the following functionality: